 You can combine your federal student loans into one by taking out a Direct Consolidation Loan from the government.

-Doing so may simplify your repayment process if you have multiple loan servicers, or make you eligible for more income-based repayment plans.
+Consolidating your loans may help simplify your repayment process if you have multiple loan servicers.
+In some cases, consolidating your loans may also be necessary if you are interested in enrolling in an income-driven repayment plan .
 In order to use a Direct Consolidation Loan, you must have at least one Direct Loan or one FFEL.

 Private Student Loan Refinancing Rates

 It may be possible for borrowers to qualify for a more competitive interest rate by refinancing their student loans with a private lender.
 Student loan refinancing rates vary widely.
 According to Forbes, in December 2021, the average fixed interest on a 10-year refinanced student loan was 3.40%.
 On a five-year variable-rate loan the average interest rate was 2.49%.
 As noted previously, the rate you get typically depends on your total financial picture and credit history, including your credit score, income, and employment history.

 Borrowers may also consider applying for student loan refinancing with a cosigner, which could potentially help them qualify for a more competitive interest rate.

 Why Interest Rates Aren’t the Only Thing to Consider

 Interest rates aren’t the only thing to consider when deciding whether to consolidate or refinance.
 If you go with a Direct Consolidation Loan, keep in mind that you might pay more overall for your loans, since this usually lengthens your repayment term.
 You will also lose credit toward loan forgiveness for any payments made on an income-based repayment plan or the Public Service Loan Forgiveness program.